DaytonSteffeny/Explain-Array-UniqueElementCountExtension/README.md

 The sorting of the arrays is done by using the ***let sorted =self.sorted(by: <)***.
 The function will sort the values from least to greatest and works with Ints and Strings.

 ## Comparing the Elements
+The comparing the elements array ways done with using different types of methods as a tuple.
+You could use a struct as well, but using a tuple will enable you to store both of the elements from before and create a current value.
+The function ***let result = sorted.reduce(start)*** is the tuple start.
+The reduce in this function reuturns the current element and the sorted is called from above function.
+We use a ***uniqueCount += 1*** to go up by one in the counting and then we return the currentElement and the uniqueCount, then returning result the the end.